Macrometacorp/docs/docs/collections/keyvalue/using-rest-api.md

 For the following examples, assume these credentials:

-* Tenant name: nemo@nautilus.com
+- Tenant name: nemo@nautilus.com
-* Password: xxxxxx
+- Password: xxxxxx

 ## API Browser

-Your best friend when working with REST APIs is the REST API browser availabel in [GDN](https://gdn.paas.macrometa.io) GUI.
+Your best friend when working with REST APIs is the REST API browser available in the [GDN](https://gdn.paas.macrometa.io) GUI.
 From there, you can execute various rest apis and see exactly what the inputs and outputs are.

 ![GDN API Browser](/img/gdn-api-browser.png)